Forever Vintage: A History of Three Vespas

 A few years later, in my quest for more power, Ducky was replaced by Dynomite, a battleship grey 1978 P200 whose creative “modifications” included a kill switch resembling a vacuum cleaner on/off control just below the seat.

 Mimicking J.J. from the television show Good Times, I would shout “Dyn-O-mite!” as I run-started the bike when the engine refused to kick over.
-To Dynomite’s credit, the bike made it over 1,000 miles from San Francisco to La Paz, Mexico.
 Good times, indeed.

 I sold Dynomite just before I moved to Mexico in 2012.
-Scooters tend to run in small circles and, in 2019, I learned that he was acquired by a friend who enjoys riding him today, kill switch and all.
+Scooters tend to run in small circles; in 2019, I learned Dynomite was acquired by a friend in Sacramento who enjoys riding him today, kill switch and all.

 In 2018, I returned to Sacramento after living abroad and was contacted by a friend about a yellow 1981 Vespa P200E.
 Recalling the fun of past rallies, I quickly agreed to the idea of owning another vintage Italian motor scooter.

-My friend (ironically, a rider who accompanied DynOmite’s owner on the trip La Paz) delivered the bike to me from San Francisco.
-I reveled in its brilliant paint job and the sweet aroma of its 2-stroke smoke.
+My friend delivered the bike to me from San Francisco and I reveled in its brilliant paint job and the sweet aroma of its 2-stroke smoke.
 I took the bike out for a test run and quickly remembered why I love vintage Vespas.

-Though it took a few weeks to name, this Vespa is now referred to as El Banano.
+Although it took a few weeks to name, this Vespa is now called El Banano.
 In addition to being a great scooter for riding around Midtown, El Banano has taken me safely to and from work in the pouring rain while wearing – what else – a bright yellow rain suit.

-One afternoon, as I sat in traffic being pelted with sky water, a curious driver pointed to my brilliance and shouted from his car window, “Which came first, the scoot or the suit?!”
+One afternoon, as I sat in traffic being pelted by storm waters, a curious driver pointed to my brilliance and shouted from his car window, “Which came first, the scoot or the suit?!”
 I laughed out loud at his question, then happily shifted into gear, heading straight into the oncoming rain.